 Variety: ★★☆☆ Central: ★★★★ Atmosphere: ★★☆☆

-The convenience of this medium sized Barcelona mall is what brings people in.
-Just walk all the way down La Rambla and across the mini bridge over the water to the mirrored building that’s famous for being the only mall open on Sunday.
+The convenience of this medium-sized Barcelona mall is what brings people in.
+Just walk down La Rambla across the mini bridge over the water to the mirrored building overlooking the waterfront.

 You’ll get all the clothes shopping classics here like H&M, Lefties, Pull and Bear, Mango etc. There are also some great gift shops and the Barcelona FC Official Store.